yongatek/eFPGA/fpga_flow/README.md

 ## Some rules to use the script:
 - To use the global reset pin automatically, the benchmark should use the name "Reset"

 - The global pin is active low.
-There is not global set signal, so benchmarks using a global reset cannot reset a flop to a non-zero value
+There is no global set signal, so benchmarks using a global reset cannot reset a flop to a non-zero value

 - To use a logical reset that is only triggered at the start of the simulation, the benchmark should use the name "reset" Other names for the reset signal are not recognized and are treated as general inputs (random input stimulus).